cnauroth/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

         These are loaded and queried in sequence for a valid set of credentials.
         Each listed class must implement one of the following means of construction, which are attempted in order:
-        1) an accessible constructor accepting java.net.URI and org.apache.hadoop.conf.Configuration,
+        1) a public constructor accepting java.net.URI and org.apache.hadoop.conf.Configuration,
-        2) an accessible static method named getInstance that accepts no arguments and returns an instance of com.amazonaws.auth.AWSCredentialsProvider, or
+        2) a public static method named getInstance that accepts no arguments and returns an instance of com.amazonaws.auth.AWSCredentialsProvider, or
-        3) an accessible default constructor.
+        3) a public default constructor.

         Specifying org.apache.hadoop.fs.s3a.AnonymousAWSCredentialsProvider allows
         anonymous access to a publicly accessible S3 bucket without any credentials.